EU & International Law (2)

 - iPhone 6 with iOS 8.3 update

 The ALP Connect app will work on a current iPod and standard iPad Mini but because they lack GPS, speed information will not be displayed.

-To keep up with future iPhone operating system updates and new/future smartphones/tablets, online updating of the BT Modules is required.
-Therefore a second Generation of Bluetooth modules has been developed and released in December 2015 that will enable prolonged compatibility.
+To keep up with future iPhone operating system updates and new/future smartphones/tablets, online updating of the ALPConnect Module is required.

 It is tested and optimized for: